Earth Notes: Saving Electricity and Gas (2009)Updated 2023-09-22.

 |kgCO2||835kg (2.3/d)||-1272kg (-3.5/d)||1178kg (3.2/d)||~0.74tCO2 (~2.0kgCO2/d) gas/electricity emissions total for 4 people, based on 0.43kgCO2/kWh for electricity (netted) and 0.19kgCO2/kWh for gas.|

-Note that we haven't flown this year again, we still don't own a car and travel almost entirely by (usually-electrified) public transport (we drove ~80 miles in a hire/rental car in 2009).
+Note that we have not flown this year again, we still do not own a car and travel almost entirely by (usually-electrified) public transport (we drove ~80 miles in a hire/rental car in 2009).